bl4de/research/raa-ransomware-analysis/README.md

 }
 ```

 This fragment just generates a string which contains five characters randomly chosen from **WKQttPJDfsQE** string.
-In this writeup, to understand its meaning, how and where it's used, I assigned _**xW5Gf**_ from example above as generated value of **TBucypWw** variable.
+In this writeup, to understand its meaning, how and where it's used, I assigned _**xW5Gf**_ as generated value of **TBucypWw** variable.

 --